-4.2 Many of the children who join our school have already attended an early years educational setting.
+Many of the children who join our school have already attended an Early Years educational setting.
 In some cases children can join our school with their needs already assessed.
-However all our children are assessed when they join our school, so that we can build upon their prior learning.
+However all our children are assessed when they join our school, so that we can build upon their prior learning/knowledge.
 We use this information to provide a baseline assessment for the children's progress, which is tracked and monitored throughout the curriculum.

-Where Children have English as an additional language they must not be regarded as having a learning difficulty solely because the language or form of language in the home is different from the language in which they will be taught.
+Where children have English as an additional language, this will not be regarded as having a learning difficulty.